 The population sits at around 10 million, healthcare is ranked among the best worldwide, the local population is considered to be very friendly and one can feel safe in the streets.
 There are very low levels of crime.
 One should consider that Portugal has gone through a very tough period in the past twenty years as it didn’t perform well economically.
 This led many of its younger people to leave and seek better conditions abroad.
 The NHR program is actually a countermeasure to try and restore things by making the country once again very attractive to expats and Portuguese who had emigrated years ago.

-These laws are now having the desired effect, and are a great example of how a country can pick itself up from the ashes and thrive against the odds by supporting freedom and innovation.
+The NHR programme and a host of other related laws are now having the desired effect, and are a great example of how a country can pick itself up from the ashes and thrive against the odds by supporting freedom and innovation.

-Portugal is one of the few countries that is forward-looking and is encouraging the immigration of high net worth individuals, investors, and entrepreneurs.
+Portugal is one of the few countries that is forward-looking and is encouraging the immigration of high-net-worth individuals, investors, and entrepreneurs.
 This will result in these people having a positive effect in the local economy by spending their money within Portugal.
 Not only that, they will bring new and bright ideas, and will start new businesses in the country.

 See also: Lisbon vs Barcelona

 This attitude is in stark contrast to the neighboring country, Spain, which has gone out of its way to punish local and foreign entrepreneurs who want to start new businesses and help the economy.
 It’s a real pity to see the political situation in Spain at the moment, but hopefully, the politicians will eventually see that the Portuguese model works better and switch course.

 The big attraction of Portugal, apart from its beautiful cities, nature and friendly English-speaking (for the most part) population, is the NHR programme.
 If you qualify for the NHR, you can get foreign dividends tax-free, and there are also allowances for specific types of professions/jobs that can also get their foreign income at 0% tax.